Connor Seabold: Professional career

-Philadelphia Phillies organization
+Philadelphia Phillies

 After Seabold's junior year, he was selected by the Philadelphia Phillies in the third round (83rd overall) of the 2017 MLB draft.
-He signed with the Phillies for $525,000 and made his professional debut with the Williamsport Crosscutters of the Class A Short Season New York–Penn League, pitching to a 0.90 ERA over 10 innings.
-In 2018, he began the year with the Clearwater Threshers of the Class A-Advanced Florida State League before earning a promotion to the Reading Fightin Phils of the Double-A Eastern League in June.
+He signed with the Phillies for $525,000 and made his professional debut with the Williamsport Crosscutters of the Low–A New York–Penn League, pitching to a 0.90 ERA over 10 innings.
+In 2018, he began the year with the Clearwater Threshers of the High–A Florida State League before earning a promotion to the Reading Fightin Phils of the Double-A Eastern League in June.
 Over 23 starts between the two clubs, he compiled a 5–8 record with a 4.28 ERA and a 1.11 WHIP as he struck out 132 batters in 130 1/3 innings pitched.
 In 2019, he returned to Reading to begin the season, and also spent time back with Clearwater.
 Over seven starts with Reading, he went 3–1 with a 2.25 ERA, while compiling a 1.00 ERA over two games with Clearwater.
 He missed time during the year with an oblique injury.
 After the season, he made four starts in the Arizona Fall League for the Scottsdale Scorpions, going 1–0 with a 1.06 ERA as he struck out 22 batters in 17 innings.
 In October, he was selected to the United States national baseball team for the 2019 WBSC Premier12, but he did not pitch in the tournament.